Chartered Legal Executive – Medical Negligence

 - Mark represented an elderly man with Parkinson’s disease and dementia who was injured when he was hit by a mobility scooter.
 The accident caused his dementia and Parkinson’s disease to be made worse, with a reduction in his life expectancy and a higher level of care required as a result.
 Mark was able to successfully negotiate a settlement of £40,000 for the claimant, which the Court later approved.

-When not in the office Mark enjoys sports, playing the guitar and travel, with a particular love of Japan.
+When not in the office Mark enjoys Formula One, playing the guitar and travelling, with a particular love of Japan.